slaily/marketingletter/site/index.md

 - Write a blog post aimed at your target audience.
 - Write a weekly or monthly newsletter with tips and advice.

-This simple split helps reduce mental overhead.
 Remember, the more complicated you make it, the harder it becomes to stick to your routine.
 So keep it straightforward: one week for coding and one week for marketing.

 Do you remember, you’ve tried this approach before and gained some small victories with one of your early products?

 ## Emailing (you focused approach)

 Paid advertising is becoming increasingly expensive.
 Consider an email campaign that costs about $100 but can yield results similar to a $10,000 ad budget.
 Everyone has an email account—yes, even the Pope, the President, and your grandma!
 Email campaigns are quick to launch, cheap to run, and allow you to target specific audiences.
 Plus, they're predictable and not reliant on third-party algorithms.

-Remember: **Don’t blast your audience.** No one likes being bombarded with mass emails.
+Remember: Don’t blast your audience.
+No one likes being bombarded with mass emails.

 When crafting your emails, remember to make them “you”-focused instead of “I”-focused.
 Center your message on the recipient, not your business.
 Whether you’re promoting your services as a consultant, pitching a guest article, or sharing new content, always keep the recipient in mind.